gnes-ai/gnes/README.md

 <h2 align="center">:book: Documentation</h2>

-The official documentation of GNES is hosted on Read the Docs.
+The official documentation of GNES is hosted on [doc.gnes.ai](https://doc.gnes.ai/).
 It is automatically built, updated and archived on every new release.

 ### Building the documentation from scratch